nicheware/clj-guidelines/README.md

 **Definition**

-With regard to the Nicheware coding conventions, **impl** is a reserved namespace word.
+With regard to the Nicheware coding conventions, ***impl*** is a reserved namespace word.

-The parent namespace is the direct parent of the **impl** namespace.
+The parent namespace is the direct parent of the ***impl*** namespace.

-This rule only allows the parent namespace or parent descendant namespaces to have a dependency on the **impl** namespace or any it is descendant namespaces.
+This rule only allows the parent namespace or parent descendant namespaces to have a dependency on the ***impl*** namespace or any it is descendant namespaces.

 This rule is a restriction on the sibling rule.
 The sibling rule allows any namespace to have a dependency anywhere down the sibling tree.
-The impl namespace marks a boundary point beyond which only direct descendants of the parent may access.
+The ***impl*** namespace marks a boundary point beyond which only direct descendants of the parent may access.

 **Rationale**

-The **impl** namespace brings the concept of public/private to the level of namespace dependencies.
+The ***impl*** namespace brings the concept of public/private to the level of namespace dependencies.
 The intention is to allow a namespace (the direct parent) to have implementation namespaces (and their contained functions and variables) that are not accessible outside the parent namespace component.

 This brings the benefits of information hiding.
-It allows for ease of maintenance within the impl namespaces, where changes and refactoring can be made knowing that the only users of those namespaces and functions are within the same parent component (as represented by the parent namespace)
+It allows for ease of maintenance within the ***impl*** namespaces, where changes and refactoring can be made knowing that the only users of those namespaces and functions are within the same parent component (as represented by the parent namespace)

-The use of **impl* is optional, and is only intended for complex namespaces where the number of functions or number of child namespaces under the unifying parent has grown large.
+The use of ***impl*** is optional, and is only intended for complex namespaces where the number of functions or number of child namespaces under the unifying parent has grown large.
 In these cases it allows for a cleaner and more obvious seperation of public interface code from detailed implementation code.

 For simpler namespaces, interface and implementation functions may co-exist in the same namespace.
 The Nicheware standard is to use layout conventions (function ordering, public/private comment markers) to make the difference clear between public and private functions.
-For ease of testing, private functions do not have to use the clojure private modifier.
+For ease of testing, private functions do not have to use the Clojure private modifier.

 **Examples**